 Weightlifters frequently hit training plateaus when they become complacent in their routines and refuse to switch things up.
 Since the joints are being worked the same way day in and day out, this increases the risk of injury and weariness.
 And yet, some weightlifters jump around too much, never allowing their muscles to adapt to any given set of motions.

-Compound activities like presses and isolation exercises like flyes should both find a place in your workout program.
+Your workout program should include compound activities like presses and isolation exercises like flies.
 To give muscles time to adapt to a new routine while preventing them from repeatedly plateauing from doing the same workouts, experts recommend sticking to a program for two to four weeks before altering things up.

 Taking Time Off Training

 After reaching a training plateau where they are no longer generating significant gains during chest workouts, some people tend to over-train.
-You should incorporate rest periods into their programs so that the body may recover and prepare itself for a new workout routine.
+It would help if you incorporated rest periods into their programs so that the body may recover and prepare itself for a new workout routine.

-Regular chest training is the most effective technique to achieve maximum growth in this body area.
+Regular chest training is the most effective technique for maximum growth in this body area.
 Working with a personal trainer who can devise a program specifically catered to your needs may be beneficial.